SeadexGmbH/genesis/README.md

 # genesis

+## License

+Copyright (c) 2017-, Seadex GmbH

+The Seadex GmbH licenses this project to you under the MIT license.

+## Description

-genesis is a generator library developed by Seadex (written in C++11)
+genesis is a C++ generator library developed by Seadex (written in C++11).